How We Work

 As demand for clean cookstoves and fuels grows, supply will need to keep pace to ensure consumers are able to purchase the products they want and need.
 The Alliance will continue to engage in a graduated approach to provide and drive private investment and direct enterprise capacity-building, with support mechanisms ranging from early stage grant funding, through subsidized capital, to angel equity, and ultimately commercial capital.

 Our Phase 2 efforts also reflect a continued emphasis on promoting technology innovation for increased stove and fuel performance and benefits via our leadership in the ongoing ISO process to create a set of standards for the sector to ensure that technologies achieve the desired benefits for health, livelihoods, and the environment.
 The Alliance will also ramp up efforts to roll-out certification and labeling in our focus countries to ensure adherence to global standards and allow consumers to make informed choices.

 We continue to support robust global research demonstrating the negative health, environmental and gender impacts from the use of solid fuels in open fires and traditional cookstove, and the net benefits of cleaner and more efficient cooking options in order to drive greater investment in the sector.

 Finally, the Alliance continues its efforts to convene the sector at the national, regional, and international level around a common strategy for clean cooking solutions.
 In November 2014, the Alliance hosted more than 400 world leaders and global influencers for the inaugural Cookstoves Future Summit.
-At the event, donor and implementing governments, multinational corporations, foundations, investors, NGOs and other actors made over $400 million in commitments to financial, policy and programmatic actions to advance the market for cleaner and more efficient cookstoves and fuels
+At the event, donor and implementing governments, multinational corporations, foundations, investors, NGOs and other actors made commitments to financial, policy and programmatic actions to advance the market for cleaner and more efficient cookstoves and fuels